Unit 5: PINNs on Basic Models

 1. From first principles — a one-page implementation in Lux + Zygote that you can read end-to-end.
 No PINN library, no symbolic machinery; just a network, a residual, and an optimiser.
 This is the inline code in §5.3.

 2. With NeuralPDE.jl — the same problem written declaratively against a ModelingToolkit PDESystem and discretised in a single line.
 Concise, scalable, the right tool for the AIMS capstone — but harder to debug if you don’t know the first-principles version first.
-This is the sidecar in §5.4.
+This is the standalone script in §5.4.

 Before the implementations, §5.2 is a focused autodiff deep-dive — the forward/reverse/forward-over-forward composition that PINNs depend on, in both Julia and JAX.
 We then push NeuralPDE.jl from the ODE up to the simplest PDE (1D diffusion, §5.5) and call out the failure modes that Unit 7 finally fixes.